 (4) Application processing

-Determinations of the eligibility of applicant AGs shall not be affected by reductions, suspensions, or cancellations of allotments.
+Determinations of the eligibility of applicant assistance groups shall not be affected by reductions, suspensions, or cancellations of allotments.
 County agencies shall accept and process applications during a month(s) in which a reduction, suspension, or cancellation is in effect.

 (a) Eligibility determinations during reductions

-If an applicant is found to be eligible for benefits and a reduction is in effect, the amount of benefits shall be calculated by reducing the normal maximum food assistance allotment amount for the AG size by the reduction percentage that was ordered, and then deducting thirty per cent of the AG's net food assistance income from the reduced maximum food assistance allotment amount.
+If an applicant is found to be eligible for benefits and a reduction is in effect, the amount of benefits shall be calculated by reducing the normal maximum food assistance allotment amount for the assistance group size by the reduction percentage that was ordered, and then deducting thirty per cent of the assistance group's net food assistance income from the reduced maximum food assistance allotment amount.

 (b) Eligibility determinations during suspensions or cancellations